Fresh corn, chili pepper, cilantro, lime, Cotija cheese and more make this Skillet Mexican Street Corn an absolutely irresistible side dish.

-If not, you’re in for a treat and will be so happy this delightful goodness has come into your life.
+If you haven’t experienced Mexican Street Corn yet, fear not.
+You’re in for a treat and will be so happy this delightful goodness has come into your life.

-Actually, I can’t take credit for it.
-I’m just passing it along.
+In all honesty, I can’t take credit for this recipe.
+I’m just doing my part by passing it along!

 Miss Mary from the incredible blog, Barefeet in the Kitchen is responsible for this awesome recipe.